hackoregon/civicu-pythonii-summer-2017/lessons/09-Pandas/README.md

 Now you can cycle through an entire directory of Pictures and upload them to your labeler app.

-## Database Review

-- What is `csvkit`?
-- What is `agate`?
-- What do you like about them?
-- What do you not like or wish they could do?

-## Survey Review

-- More homework
-- More challenging classwork
-- More structure

-## Pandas

-Pandas is a data table wrangling and visualization library.
-It's a lot like `csvkit` and `agate`, only more powerful.
-It has a lot of import export features for formats like CSV, JSON, XML, HTML, and even SQL so it's useful as a translator between data formats.
-And it can produce beautiful plots.

 Let's get some paths and URLs for your system:

 ```python